Raja Cheyyi Vesthe

 Raja Cheyyi Vesthe is a 2016 Indian Telugu-language action thriller film directed by debutante Pradeep Chilukuri and produced by Sai Korrapati, under Varahi Chalana Chitram.
 The film stars Nara Rohit, Taraka Ratna and Isha Talwar in the lead roles.
+The film's title is based off the song of the same name from Vichitra Sodarulu (1989).
 It was dubbed into Hindi as Encounter Raja.